How to deal with seasickness on diving trips

-Many people suffer from occasional seasickness.
+Many people suffer from occasional seasickness when scuba diving from boats.
 If you have ever suffered from it yourself you will know how debilitating it can be, a great day out on the water can turn into a countdown of the minutes until you are back on dry land.
 At the most basic level, seasickness is a matter of sensory mismatch.
 When you’re sitting on a boat that’s rolling on the water, the body, inner ear and eyes all send different signals to the brain.
 Your brain gets confused and you get queasy.

 Prevention is better than cure so here are some handy hints on how to prevent seasickness and what you can do if you get seasick.